Open-ISP/isp-trace-parser/README.md

 </details>

-### Querying trace data for sets of generators, areas or subregions
+### Querying trace data for sets of projects, zones or subregions

 Often modelling or analysis will require a set of traces.
 For example, all the existing solar generators traces, all the wind REZ traces, or all the subregion demand traces.
 To query a set of traces the names of generators, REZ IDs,